ostroumova-la/cascade_communities/README.md

 # Learning clusters through information diffusion

 Directories correspond to different datasets.
+The following assumes that we are in the corresponding dirrectory.

 1. Find good parameters for synthetic epidemics for a givent dataset.
 To do this, run: